 In the LOAD option of WRITE, a set of external chemical loadings are written to an ASCII file.
-The setting of MODE affects the amount of data written to the file.
-In Mode 1, only monthly data and mean values are written from the ADB, pulse loadings are deleted as they are of no relevance to a steady-state analysis. in Mode 2, initial conditions are added, and in Mode 3 a full set of monthly loads and daily pulse loads are written from the ADB to the external file.
-Using EXAMS' WRITE facility to manage chemical loading scenarios thus requires some care when moving across operational modes.
-For example, a MODE 3 pulse load scenario can be read by EXAMS operating in MODE 2, but when the scenario is RUN, the daily values are accumulated into a single set of initial mass loadings for each segment.
+As with environmental data, the setting of MODE controls the amount of data written to the file.
+In Mode 1, only long-term, average data are written from the ADB; in Mode 2, initial conditions are added, and in Mode 3 a full set of monthly loads and daily pulse loads are written from the ADB to the external file.
+The first item written to the external file is the Mode for which the loadings are designed.
+This datum serves as a check value when EXAMS reads data from a file of external loadings (see discussion under READ command.